mcecil/rain-check-prf/README.md

   - Extracted premium rates and CBV values do not depend on year.
   - Intended use type only affects CBV.
   - Coverage level only affects premium rates.
-- Rates vary based on grid cell, interval, and year. **Currently the RMA API is not working so we are using previously downloaded values for rates and CBV**.
+- Rates vary based on grid cell, interval, and year. **Currently the RMA API is not functional so we are using previously downloaded values for rates and CBV**.